Current and Upcoming Exhibitions

 Come along to this free session to meet Lawrence’s son Goff Gleadle and local artist Kendal James, who help to revive Lawrence’s lost work so that it can be enjoyed today.

 In 2018 it will be 100 years since women won the right to vote.
-We want to celebrate and be inspired by this topic and so have chosen Women, Suffrage and Art as this year’s Open Exhibition theme.
-We will accept work in any medium that has been inspired by the theme.
+We want to celebrate and be inspired by this topic and so have chosen Women, Suffrage and Art as this year’s Open Exhibition theme

 The Open Exhibition 2018 will run from Monday 23 April until Thursday 29 June.